-Yesterday, the Government of India has taken a bold decision to deregulate petrol and diesel (partially) prices in India and also come up with a price hike.
+Yesterday, the Government of India has taken a bold decision and Diesel and Petrol price Deregulation came into effect – of course, clubbed with a price hike.
 As usual the vote bank politicians on the UPA alliance, opposition leaders and the left have voiced their protest.
 They claim that they are ‘with the people of India’ and whole lot of other crap.
 Two of the most politically spoiled states in India – The West Bengal and Kerala – have readily jumped on to ‘celebrate’ the situation with a ‘Hartal’ (strike).
 But do they even know how pampered the people of India already are how much they are misusing one of the most limited natural resources such as petrol (LPG and diesel as well)?

 What does deregulation means?